VENICE,THE POWER & MYTHS

-Bridge of Sighs and New Prisons
+Including Bridge of Sighs and New Prisons

 Upon request, we can include a visit the so called “Pala d’ Oro”, as to say the Golden altar screen.

-Continuing, we may climb the old staircase to the upper floor Loggia.
-The Loggia is renowned for both its four gilt bronze Horses, acclaimed symbols of Venice and the exceptional view of the Piazza below.
+On request, we may climb the old steep staircase to the upper Loggia.
+The Loggia is known for both its four gilt bronze Horses, iconic symbols of Venice and for the splendid view of the Piazza below.

 Here you will learn about the rise and fall, and everything in between, of “La Serenissima,” the Most Serene Venetian Republic.

 The first Doges’ Palace was built on the same location of the present one around 810, mostly for strategic purposes, and must have looked like a military fortress.

 The location, with St Giorgio Maggiore Island right opposite, permitted to stop if necessary any ship arriving from the Adriatic Sea.

 There was a first rebuilding of the Palace by 1177, due to Doge Sebastiano Ziani, with the occasion of the meeting in Venice of the Pope Alexander III and Friedrich Barbarossa, Emperor of the Holy Roman Empire.

 Doge Ziani also paid for the enlargement of the Square, that used to be much smaller than today.
 Almost nothing is left from this second construction, as by 1340 they planned a new construction on the waterfront.

 This is the one we can still admire today, a fancy Gothic-Moorish architecture, with motifs that were imitated for centuries in the decoration of private houses in Venice.
 The style is also known as Flowered Gothic.